data-miner00/book/content/programming/introduction-to-prisma.md

   - prisma
   - orm
   - sql
-updatedAt: 2022-10-15T12:01:41.858Z
+updatedAt: 2022-11-08T13:03:05.084Z
 createdAt: 2022-10-15T12:01:41.858Z
 ---

 Prisma is an ORM layer for Node.js and Typescript.
-While Prisma is mainly used for relational databases, no-SQL databases such as MongoDb can still be used through extra configurations.
+While Prisma is mainly used for relational databases, no-SQL database such as MongoDb can still be used through extra configurations.

 There are 3 components that comes under the Prisma umbrella: